RaphaelOliveiraMoura/test-natahouse/frontend/README.md

 ## Running application

-I dont configurate the application to run in production mode, so you can only run that in development mode with:
+I dont configurated the application to run in production mode, so you can only run that in development mode with:

 In development mode: